joshfreeman00/MatchTheDoggo/README.md

 * [Stack Overflow](https://stackoverflow.com/) - For help debugging and fixes throughout.
   - The code for testing the restart button can be found [here.](https://stackoverflow.com/questions/55712640/jest-testing-window-location-reload)
 * My mentor - For helpful tips and debugging.
-* [Unsplash](https://unsplash.com/) - All the images used within the web page were sourced from here.
+* [Unsplash](https://unsplash.com/) - The images used for the cards within the game were sourced from here.
  - Image for dog2 can be found [here.](https://unsplash.com/photos/JNm1dAElVtE)
  - Image for dog3 can be found [here.](https://unsplash.com/photos/5Vr_RVPfbMI)
  - Image for dog4 can be found [here.](https://unsplash.com/photos/Qb7D1xw28Co)
  - Image for dog5 can be found [here.](https://unsplash.com/photos/k1LNP6dnyAE)
  - Image for dog6 can be found [here.](https://unsplash.com/photos/Mv9hjnEUHR4)
  - Image for dog7 can be found [here.](https://unsplash.com/photos/brFsZ7qszSY)
- - The image for the the back of the card can be found [here.](https://unsplash.com/photos/ijAuOcDsw7s)
+* [pngset] - The image for the back of the card can be found [here.](https://pngset.com/download-free-png-kooct)
 * [tinloof.com](https://tinloof.com/blog/how-to-build-a-stopwatch-with-html-css-js-react-part-2) - Fundemental code for the timer.
 * [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/) - Fundemental code for flipping cards animation.